-The right to inspect and review their education records within 45 days of the day the university receives a request for access.
+1. The right to inspect and review their education records within 45 days of the day the University receives a request for access.
 Students should submit to the University Registrar written requests that identify the record(s) they wish to inspect.
 The University Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the University Registrar does not maintain the records, the student will be directed to the university official to whom the request should be addressed.
+If the University Registrar does not maintain the records, the student will be directed to the University official to whom the request should be addressed.

-The right to request the amendment of any part of their education records that a student believes is inaccurate or misleading.
-Students who wish to request an amendment to their educational record should write the university official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the university decides not to amend the record as requested by the student, the student will be notified of the decision and advised of his or her right to a hearing.
+2. The right to request the amendment of any part of their education records that a student believes is inaccurate or misleading.
+Students who wish to request an amendment to their educational record should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the University decides not to amend the record as requested by the student, the student will be notified of the decision and advised of his or her right to a hearing.

-The right to consent to disclosures of personally identifiable information contained in the student's education records to third parties, except in situations that FERPA and its regulations allow disclosure without the student's consent.
-A complete list of the exceptions may be found at 34 CFR Part 99.31.
-These exceptions include, but are not limited to, the following examples:
+3. The right to consent to disclosures of personally identifiable information contained in the student's education records to third parties, except in situations that FERPA allows disclosure without the student's consent.
+These exceptions include:

 - Disclosure to school officials with legitimate educational interests.
-A "school official" is a person employed by the university in an administrative, supervisory, academic, research, or support staff position (including university law enforcement personnel and health staff); contractors, consultants, and other outside service providers with whom the university has contracted; a member of the Board of Trust; or a student serving on an official university committee, such as the Honor Council, Student Conduct Council, or a grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - To parents if the student is a dependent for tax purposes. - To appropriate individuals (e.g., parents/guardians, spouses, housing staff, health care personnel, police, etc.) where disclosure is in connection with a health or safety emergency and knowledge of such information is necessary to protect the health or safety of the student or other individuals. - Information to a parent or legal guardian of a student regarding the student's violation of any federal, state, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance if the university has determined that the student has committed a disciplinary violation with respect to the use or possession and the student is under the age of twenty-one at the time of the disclosure to the parent/guardian.
+A "school official" is a person employed by the University in an administrative, supervisory, academic or research, or support-staff position (including University law enforcement personnel and health staff); contractors, consultants, and other outside service providers with whom the University has contracted; a member of the Board of Trust; or a student serving on an official University committee, such as the Honor Council, Student Conduct Council, or a grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - Disclosure to parents if the student is a dependent for tax purposes. - Disclosure to appropriate individuals (e.g., parents/guardians, spouses, housing staff, health care personnel, police, etc.) where disclosure is in connection with a health or safety emergency and knowledge of such information is necessary to protect the health or safety of the student or other individuals. - Disclosure to a parent or legal guardian of a student, information regarding the student's violation of any federal, state, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance if the University has determined that the student has committed a disciplinary violation with respect to the use or possession and the student is under the age of 21 at the time of the disclosure to the parent/guardian.